-- m) Not for Competition If a team introduces training aids (e.g. jump wings) during the course of a heat, they shall be declared 'not for competition' NFC.
+If a team introduces training aids (e.g. jump wings) during the course of a heat, they shall be declared 'not for competition' - NFC.
 Team members may, in consultation with the judge and having declared themselves as NFC be allowed in the racing lane to assist with training aids or become static training aids, however the opposing racing team can object to the judge if they consider this to be too much of a distraction.
 NFC team members will refrain from running or walking up and down the racing lane during a race.
 The NFC team will continue to run but all their races will be recorded as lost.
 All earlier races for that team will be recorded as losses and wins will be recorded for their opponents.
-Their Time Sheet will be noted accordingly. - n) The Ring Only BFA Members are allowed in the ring during the racing of open and multi-breed competitions. - o) Judges & the Conduct of Racing After the warm up period and between heats when the judge has shown his/her intention to begin racing he/she shall signal to the teams to be ready to start each heat.
-If one team acts in an unsporting manner or wastes time preventing the heat to start at the Judges request, the Divisional Judge will at first issue a warning to the team for timewasting.
-Should this offence be repeated, with the other team ready to race, the Judge will signal his/her intent and start the heat. - p) Withdraw a team from Racing Team captains have the right to withdraw their team(s) from racing for a lame dog or prevailing weather conditions not conducive to the running of a particular dog(s) in that team.
+Their Time Sheet will be noted accordingly.

+13. Withdrawal from racing
-As regards the prevailing weather conditions the Tournament Organiser and Tournament Head Judge shall be consulted in the first instance.

-Team captains shall also notify the Tournament Organiser and the Divisional Judge of their intention to withdraw and for what reason, either before or during the Division in which their team is seeded.
+- 13.1 Team captains have the right to withdraw their team(s) from racing for a lame dog or prevailing weather conditions not conducive to the running of a particular dog(s) in that team. - 13.2 As regards the prevailing weather conditions the Tournament Organiser and Tournament Head Judge shall be consulted in the first instance. - 13.3 Team captains shall also notify the Tournament Organiser and the Divisional Judge of their intention to withdraw and for what reason, either before or during the Division in which their team is seeded.

-Once withdrawn from racing, if the team returns later in the day, all remaining races will be recorded as losses and No Time recorded on the C2 form.

-Points, placing and times are kept up to the point of withdrawal, as long as the team has not introduced training aids or declared themselves NFC and has followed the above process.
+- 13.4 Once withdrawn from racing, if the team returns later in the day, all remaining races will be recorded as losses and No Time recorded on the C2 form. - 13.5 Points, placing and times are kept up to the point of withdrawal, as long as the team has not introduced training aids or declared themselves NFC and has followed the above process.